ECVT Bear Put Spread Strategy

 ECVT (Ecovyst Inc.), in the Basic Materials sector, (Chemicals - Specialty industry), listed on NYSE.

-Ecovyst Inc. provides specialty catalysts and services in the United States, the Netherlands, the United Kingdom, and internationally.
-The company operates through two segments, Ecoservices and Catalyst Technologies.
-The Ecoservices segment offers sulfuric acid recycling services for production of alkylate for refineries; and virgin sulfuric acid for mining, water treatment, and industrial applications.
-The Catalyst Technologies segment provides customized catalyst products and process solutions to producers and licensors of polyethylene and methyl methacrylate.
-Its catalyst supports the production of plastics used in packaging films, bottles, containers, and other molded applications.
-This segment also provides zeolite-based emission control catalysts, which enable the removal of nitrogen oxides from diesel engine emissions, as well as sulfur dioxide from fuels during the refining process.
+Ecovyst Inc. is a global provider of specialized catalysts and related services, with operations spanning the United States, the Netherlands, the United Kingdom, and other international markets.
+The company's activities are organized into two primary divisions.
+Its Ecoservices segment focuses on recycling sulfuric acid for use in refinery alkylate production, as well as supplying new sulfuric acid for diverse applications such as mining, water purification, and various industrial processes.
+The Catalyst Technologies segment delivers bespoke catalyst products and process solutions to manufacturers and licensors involved in producing polyethylene and methyl methacrylate.
+These catalysts are crucial for manufacturing plastics utilized in products like packaging films, bottles, containers, and other molded items.
+Furthermore, this segment offers zeolite-based emission control catalysts, engineered to eliminate nitrogen oxides from diesel engine exhaust and extract sulfur dioxide from fuels during the refining process.

-A beta of 1.09 places ECVT roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 1.10 places ECVT roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+ECVT pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a bear put spread on ECVT?